Shaik-ns16/OpenCartV360Final/README.md

 Extent Reports are generated

-▶️ How to Run the Tests
+▶️ How to Run the Project

-Clone Repository
+Clone the repository

 git clone https://github.com/Shaik-ns16/OpenCartV360Final.git

+Navigate to project directory

+cd OpenCartV360Final

-Run Using Maven
+Run tests using Maven

 mvn clean test

-Run Specific TestNG Suite
-mvn test -DsuiteXmlFile=testng.xml
+Run tests on Selenium Grid

+docker-compose up

+Run tests via Jenkins pipeline.

 📸 Screenshot on Failure

 If any test fails, the framework automatically: